Bad credit mortgages

 In this guide:

-Now that house prices have risen faster than most people’s salaries, that’s no longer the case in most parts of the UK.
-And getting a mortgage with poor credit is even more challenging.
+House prices have risen faster than most people’s salaries and this is no longer the case in most parts of the UK.

 What is a bad credit mortgage?